svaderia/GujjuCoders/_posts/2017-03-20-welcome-to-gujjucoders.md

 {% endhighlight %}

 You can also view the site locally before sending the pull request.
 Just run the following code in your terminal.
+If you can't remember the command just set an alias in your `.bashrc`
 {% highlight bash %}
 jekyll serve --config _config.yml,_config_dev.yml
 {% endhighlight %}